-However, it was a question raised by one of the guys in the office today, and it’s really got me thinking.
+However, it was a question raised by one of my colleagues recently, and it got me thinking.

-Would I want a future partner to be loyal even if his love for me fades?
-Would loyalty be enough?
+Would I even want a partner to be loyal if his love for me had faded?
+Would a man’s loyalty be enough to keep us together?

-Why would you stay with someone who didn’t make you smile?
+Why would you stay with someone who didn’t make you happy?

-Why would you want to stay with someone who was happy to just plod through life?
+Why would you want to stay with someone who was content with plodding through life?

 No excitement, no laughter.
 Just existing.

-I’ve also had my fair share of heartache.
-When you love someone, and they don’t love you back, whether you’ve been together for months, years, or you’ve simply loved someone from afar; not getting that persons love back is enough to break the strongest heart.
+I’ve had my fair share of heartache as much as the next person.
+When you love someone, and they don’t love you back, or whether you’ve been with someone for months, years even, or if you’ve loved someone from afar; not having your love returned is enough to break the coldest heart.

 But at least heartache makes you feel something.
 It reminds us we’re alive.

-Believe it or not, I want loyalty to win.
-But is loyalty enough?
+Believe it or not, I want loyalty to come out on top here, just like I want to believe that you can’t have love or loyalty without the other.
+But is loyalty ever really enough?

-Ultimately, as human beings, we want to chose both.
-What greater feeling than having a loyal partner whom you love dearly, and is loyal and loving back.
+Ultimately, as human beings, we want to believe in both.
+For me, there is no greater feeling than finding yourself in a loyal relationship with someone who loves you dearly, whom you love deeply in return.